-The sixth-grade Literature and Composition course develops students' reading, writing, and speaking skills.
-The daily curriculum consists of literature selected so students can discuss and analyze the important ideas that arise in their reading.
-Students begin the year reviewing their summer reading book See You in the Cosmos and then move to book groups where students can choose from a selection of books to read in small groups.
-The whole class then reads Seedfolks.
-Students have the opportunity to write several analytical paragraphs to review the writing process and paragraph structure learned in earlier grades while strengthening their main ideas by including specific examples and quotations from the text.
+Students begin the year by reviewing their summer reading book, See You in the Cosmos.
+They then move on to book groups, where they choose from a selection of books to read in small groups.
+In addition to discussion and projects, students write several analytical paragraphs about their chosen book, allowing them to review the writing process and paragraph structure learned in earlier grades.
+Additionally, students learn to strengthen their main ideas by incorporating specific examples and quotations from the text.

-During the winter and spring terms, students read The Giver and Kira Kira.
-Both texts are used to stimulate discussion and writing around themes of individuality and freedom as well as love and hope.
-Students hone their discussion skills through whole class discussions and student-led discussions.
-They also build their writing stamina through informal responses to the readings and more formal analytical paragraphs, culminating with a three paragraph essay by the spring.
+During the winter and spring terms, students read The Giver and Kira-Kira.
+Both texts stimulate discussion and writing around themes of individuality, freedom, love, and hope.
+Students hone their discussion skills through whole-class and student-led discussions.
+They also build their writing stamina through informal responses to the readings and more formal analytical paragraphs, culminating in a multi-paragraph essay in the spring.

-Vocabulary instruction focuses on words found in the literature studied.
-It is enhanced through direct vocabulary practice using customized word lists.
-Grammar instruction begins by reviewing the eight parts of speech, then identifying complete sentences using subjects and predicates, followed by using conjunctions to expand and create compound sentences.
-Sentence diagramming is introduced to set the stage for work in seventh grade.
-Throughout the year, students apply their knowledge of grammar to their own writing to reinforce these skills.
+Vocabulary instruction focuses on words found in the literature studied, and is enhanced through direct practice with tailored word lists.
+Grammar instruction begins with a review of the eight parts of speech, progresses to identifying complete sentences, and then moves on to using conjunctions to create compound sentences.
+Throughout the year, students apply their knowledge of grammar to their own writing, reinforcing these skills.